X

 Representative/Senator Intern Positions:

-Interns working in any of these offices will handle constituent service, fielding opinions from constituents, research as well as other office duties.
-To apply for any of these positions send a resume, transcript (unofficial), and writing sample to Ebony Dawkins.
+Interns in any of these offices will handle constituent service, field opinions from constituents, research, and other office duties.
+To apply for any of these positions, send a resume, transcript (unofficial), and writing sample to Ebony Dawkins.

 Representative Steve Cohen